csc-training/geocomputing_course/materials/job_types.md

 :::

+Disadvantages of interactive jobs:
+* blocks your shell until it finishes
+* connection interruption means that job is gone

 Apart from interactive jobs, an HPC job can be classified as **serial, parallel or GPU**, depending on the main requested resource.
-A serial job is the simplest type of job whereas parallel and GPU jobs may require some advanced methods to fully utilise their capacity
+A serial job is the simplest type of job whereas parallel and GPU jobs may require some advanced methods to fully utilise their capacity.
+So instead of starting 10 shells to run 10 things at once, get to know serial jobs:

 ## Serial jobs